 3. The report shall be disseminated through the National Securities Market Commission.4.
 The corporate governance report shall provide a detailed explanation of the structure of the Company's system of governance and how it functions in practice.
 The contents of the corporate governance report shall be in line with whatever is established from time to time by the current legislation and shall in all cases indicate:

-- (i) Structure of the ownership of the Company, which must include: - a. information on shareholders with significant holdings, indicating the percentage holdings and any relationships of a family, commercial, contractual or corporate nature that exist, as well as their representation on the Board; - b. information on the shareholdings of the members of the Board of Directors which they must communicate to the Company, and on the existence of side agreements communicated to the Company itself and to the National Securities Market Commission and, where appropriate, deposited at the Commercial Registry; - c. information on securities that are not traded on a regulated EU market, indicating, if applicable, the different classes of shares and, for each class of shares, the rights and obligations they confer, as well as the percentage of the share capital that the Company's treasury stock represents and any significant variations in it; - d. information on the rules governing amendments to the Company's Bylaws. - (ii) Any restriction on the transfer of securities or voting rights. - (iii) Structure of the administration of the Company, which must include: - a. information on the composition, organization and operating rules of the Board of Directors and its Committees; - b. identity and compensation of its members, functions and offices within the Company, their relationships with shareholders with significant holdings, indicating the existence of cross or related directors and the procedures for selection, removal or re-election; - c. information on the powers of the members of the Board of Directors and, in particular, those relating to the possibility of issuing or repurchasing shares; - d. information on any significant agreements entered into by the Company that will enter into force, be amended or terminated in the event of a change of control of the Company due to a tender offer, and their effects, except where its disclosure may be seriously detrimental to the Company.
+- (i) Structure of the ownership of the Company, which must include: - a. information on shareholders with significant holdings, indicating the percentage holdings and any relationships of a family, commercial, contractual or corporate nature that exist, as well as their representation on the Board;

+- b. information on the shareholdings of the members of the Board of Directors which they must communicate to the Company, and on the existence of side agreements communicated to the Company itself and to the National Securities Market Commission and, where appropriate, deposited at the Commercial Registry; - c. information on securities that are not traded on a regulated EU market, indicating, if applicable, the different classes of shares and, for each class of shares, the rights and obligations they confer, as well as the percentage of the share capital that the Company's treasury stock represents and any significant variations in it; - d. information on the rules governing amendments to the Company's Bylaws. - (ii) Any restriction on the transfer of securities or voting rights. - (iii) Structure of the administration of the Company, which must include: - a. information on the composition, organization and operating rules of the Board of Directors and its Committees; - b. identity and compensation of its members, functions and offices within the Company, their relationships with shareholders with significant holdings, indicating the existence of cross or related directors and the procedures for selection, removal or re-election; - c. list the positions of Director, administrator or manager, or representative thereof, held by Directors or representatives of directors who are members of the Company's Board of Directors in other entities, whether or not they are listed companies; - d. information on the other remunerated activities of the Directors or Directors' representatives, whatever their nature, other than those indicated in section c) above; - e. information on the powers of the members of the Board of Directors and, in particular, those relating to the possibility of issuing or repurchasing shares; - f. information on any significant agreements entered into by the Company that will enter into force, be amended or terminated in the event of a change of control of the Company due to a tender offer, and their effects, except where its disclosure may be seriously detrimental to the Company.
 This exception shall not apply where the Company is legally required to disclose this information;

-- e. information on agreements between the Company and its officers, executives and employees that provide for severance pay in the event of their resignation, unfair dismissal or termination as a result of a tender offer. - (iv) The Company's related-party transactions with its shareholders and its directors and executives and intra-group transactions. - (v) Risk control systems. - (vi) Functioning of the Shareholders' Meeting, with information on the conduct of the meetings held. - (vii) Degree of compliance with corporate governance recommendations or, where appropriate, an explanation of why such recommendations have not been complied with. - (viii) A description of the main features of the internal control and risk management systems in relation to the financial reporting process.
+- g. information on agreements between the Company and its officers, executives and employees that provide for severance pay in the event of their resignation, unfair dismissal or termination as a result of a tender offer. - (iv) The Company's related-party transactions with its shareholders and its directors and executives and intra-group transactions. - (v) Risk control systems. - (vi) Functioning of the Shareholders' Meeting, with information on the conduct of the meetings held. - (vii) Degree of compliance with corporate governance recommendations or, where appropriate, an explanation of why such recommendations have not been complied with. - (viii) A description of the main features of the internal control and risk management systems in relation to the financial reporting process.